My Setup

 I play through a 1961 Fender Twin Amp which has been refurbished by the renowned amplifier designer and manufacturer John McIntyre.
 For effects I use a Dod Overdrive Pedal, a Boss PW-10 wah pedal, an Ibanez UE405 multi-effects rack and an Alesis Midiverb II.
 I've been using GHS strings forever - GBCL-B Guitar Boomers - 009-011-016-026-036-046.

 1962 Fender Esquire.When I bought it (used - in '69) it had a P90 copy neck pickup installed which sounded horrible.
 I replaced it with one of the mini humbuckers from a Gibson Firebird III I used to own which I bought in 1964 from The Kingsmen's lead guitarist at the time, Darrel Partlow, and also replaced the stock bridge with a brass Badass unit.
 Somewhere along the line I installed a Tele pickup in the middle and 2 micro-switches so that I could get all 7 combinations.
 Then I moved the stock bridge pup to the middle position and replaced it with a custom built Seymour Duncan unit which had a coil tap adding a few more tone variations.
 I then replaced the bridge and middle pickups with Bill Lawrence L-290TLE and L-290SL pups.
 I built a new pickguard to accommodate this configuration which included a split-coil humbucker from a Series A guitar in the neck position (the weak link in the chain but still not bad).
 With the four microswitches I had installed there were 27 different tone combinations available!
 In late 2006 I decided to put the guitar back to as much of it's stock configuration that I could with the original parts kicking around including the heads, single pickup, bridge and wiring.
 I had to substitute a few components including the toggle switch.
 I have the original but it's hooped.
 I never did have the original pickguard so I built one myself.
-I'll update the picture soon.
-This axe has EDGE!

 I got this one around '67.
 Originally with a cherry red finish, somewhere around 1968 I sawed off the 'horns' to give it a Vox teardrop-like shape!!!!
 A few years later I had Ed Rohner, then with Fury Guitars in Saskatoon, re-attach the pieces and refinish it with black lacquer.
 He added a nice personal touch in the red fret markers on new wood binding.
 I added a microswitch to phase-reverse one of the pups to get that gronky out-of -phase sound.